 Contact lenses are a major eye-safety hazard and are not permitted in the labs.
 Students shall be asked to leave if they are found to be wearing contacts.

-Students are required to wear a lab coat in all labs.
+Students are required to wear a lab coat in all labs - no bare legs.

 Sturdy shoes that fully enclose the foot must be worn in the lab.